vic-ma/howtodismantle.github.io/_posts/2025-03-01-Lights-On-A-Step-by-Step-Guide-to-Designing-a-Pick-by-Light-System-with-Captron-and-Peakboard.md

 As you can see, we need to specify which of the LED strips to send the command to.
 In this example, it's `LED_STRIP_1`, which is the first LED strip.

-Then, we specify the settings for a segment of the LED strip by adding an element to the `Segments` array.
-A segment can control the entire LED strip, or just a part of it.
+We control the lights of the LED strip by using the `Segments` array.
+A segment is a group of consecutive LEDs on the LED strip.

-We specify the range of LEDs on the strip to modify using `StartLED` and `StopLED`.
-In this example, we modify the first ten LEDs (LEDs 0 to 10).
-Then, we set `Effect` to 1, which is a static light.
-We also set the color to green (RGB value of `0,150,0`).
+We specify the range of LEDs of a segment by using `StartLED` and `StopLED`.
+In this example, we have a single segment that consists of the first ten LEDs (LEDs 0 to 10).
+The segment's `Effect` is 1, which is a static light.
+The segment's color is green (RGB value of `0,150,0`).

 Because `Segments` is an array, we can add additional segments by adding elements to the array.